Rayan-Rasheed/SongifyVox-Voice-to-Song/README.md

 8. **Synthesis**: The converted target voice features are synthesized to create the final output song.
 This synthesis involves reconstructing the vocal signals with the new target voice characteristics, resulting in a song that sounds like the user singing or speaking in the style of the target voice.
 9. **Post-Processing**: The output may go through additional post-processing steps to refine the converted voice, enhance audio quality, or remove any artifacts introduced during conversion.
 10. **Generated Song**: The end result is a fully transformed song or musical composition, which effectively reflects the user's voice while having the characteristics of the target voice or style.
+**Technology Used**
+Google Colab for AI artist training.
+Visual Studio Code for making APIs in Python(3.10) Pytorch and torch audio, torch creep for voice conversion and training Vultr Nvidia GPU with Intel CPU's for the deployment of the application.
+HTML, CSS, Javascript, and Bootstrap for Web Interface Docker for containerizing the application
+Following Python libraries are installation torch torchaudio torchcrepe==0.0.15 torchgen==0.0.1 numpy==1.23.5

 ## Installation